 On June 10, 2014, the Company granted 31,350 LTIP-OP Units to ten individuals who regularly perform services for the Company through the Manager.
 The LTIP-OP Units vest ratably over the first three anniversaries of the grant date.
 The fair value of each LTIP-OP Unit was determined based on the closing price of the Company's common stock on the grant date of \$19.33.
-The aggregate grant date fair value of the total 31,350 LTIP-OP Units was approximately \$606,000
+The aggregate grant date fair value of the total 31,350 LTIP-OP Units was approximately \$606,000.

-As of June 30, 2014, 7,500 LTIP-OP Units have vested, and the Company recognized \$117,000 and \$0 in share-based compensation expense in June 30, 2014 and June 30, 2013, respectively, which is included in general and administrative expense.
-There were approximately \$1.0 million of total unrecognized share-based compensation expense as of June 30, 2014, related to the 61,350 non-vested LTIP-OP Units.
-No share-based compensation expense was recognized during the six months ended June 30, 2013.
+As of September 30, 2014, 7,500 LTIP-OP Units have vested.
+The Company recognized approximately \$220,000 in share-based compensation expense in the nine month period ended September 30, 2014.
+The Company recognized no share-based compensation expense in the nine month period ended September 30, 2013.
+There was approximately \$900 thousand of total unrecognized share-based compensation expense as of September 30, 2014, related to the 61,350 non-vested LTIP-OP Units.
 This unrecognized share-based compensation expense is expected to be recognized ratably over the remaining vesting period of up to three years.
 The aggregate expense related to the LTIP-OP Unit grants is presented as "General and administrative expense" in the Company's consolidated income statement.

-On January 27, 2014, the Company granted each of the independent directors pursuant to the 2013 Equity Incentive Plan 530 shares of common stock (for a total of 1,590 shares), which were fully vested on the date of grant, and 2,651 restricted shares of common stock (for a total of 7,953 shares) which vest one year from the grant date.
-The restricted shares of common stock are subject to forfeiture in certain circumstances.
+On January 27, 2014, the Company granted each of the independent directors pursuant to the 2013 Equity Incentive Plan 530 shares of common stock (for a total of 1,590 shares), which were fully vested on the date of grant, and 2,651 restricted shares of common stock (for a total of 7,953 shares) which are subject to forfeiture in certain circumstances within one year from the grant date.
+They are subject to forfeiture because they are vested already.

-As of June 30, 2014, 1,421,607 shares of common stock remain available for future issuance under the 2013 Plan.
+As of September 30, 2014, 1,421,607 shares of common stock remain available for future issuance under the 2013 Plan.